Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1792.112783,1798.185879.md

 ### Transcript

-> why not make a maze out of the caves who
+> why not make a maze out of the caves who says some caves aren't mazes no could